 Meeting the Requirements

 Given how different occupational therapists’ and physical therapists’ concentrations are, it should be no surprise that the educational and licensing requirements for both careers are very different, as well.
-Becoming a doctor of physical therapy requires the completion of what is typically a three-year program after the completion of a bachelor’s degree — although some programs allow for students to enroll directly out of high school.
+Becoming a doctor of physical therapy requires the completion of what is typically a three-year program after the completion of a bachelor’s degree — although some programs allow students to enroll directly out of high school.
 Physical therapy programs typically consist of 80 percent classroom study and laboratory work, with the rest consisting of clinical experience outside of the classroom.
 A physical therapy student’s education culminates with the National Physical Therapy exam.
 There may be additional requirements, depending on the state.

 For students pursuing a career in occupational therapy, they must begin with a bachelor’s degree in a related field such as biology or health science.
-They must complete a master’s degree in a program approved by the American Occupational Therapy Association, which typically take two years to complete and includes 16 weeks of field study.
+They must complete a master’s degree in a program approved by the American Occupational Therapy Association, which typically takes two years to complete and includes 16 weeks of field study.
 Students also have the option to pursue a doctorate in occupational therapy, although this is not required.
 Finally, occupational therapy students must pass the National Board for Certification of Occupational Therapy exam as well as any additional requirements depending on their home state.

 A Healthy Outlook